Using k-means assistant event selection strategy to study anomalous quartic gauge couplings at muon colliders: K-means assistant event selection strategy

+We use the second approach in this paper.
 When the second approach is used, the operator coefficients are completely irrelevant if only the distribution characteristics of the anomalous scores are studied.
-Therefore, in this section we use the second approach.
-We will use the first approach in the next section.

 As introduced, the number of repetitions of the KMAD process $m$ is a tunable parameter. $m$ can be used to control the accuracy of the event selection strategy.
 We studied the rate of convergence of $\bar{d}$ as $m$ grows.
 Picking an event from the SM background and $O_{T_0}$ signals at 3\;{\rm TeV}, 10\;{\rm TeV}, 14\;{\rm TeV} and 30\;{\rm TeV}, $\bar{d}$ as functions of $m$ at $k=50$ are shown in Fig.~\ref{fig:history}.
 We find that $\bar{d}$ converges rapidly as $m$ grows, when $m=200$, the value of $\bar{d}$ starts to become stable.
-Theoretically, the value of $m$ can continue to increase to make the relative statistical error of $\bar{d}$ smaller, but due to limited compute power, we use $m=200$ in this paper.
+Theoretically, the value of $m$ can continue to increase to make the relative statistical error of $\bar{d}$ smaller, but due to limited computational power, we use $m=200$ in this paper.
 The relative statistical error of $\bar{d}$ for each point does not exceed 4$\%$.

-Another tunable parameter of KMAD is $k$.
-Fig.~\ref{fig:15000K50} shows the distribution of the SM and NP anomaly scores at different $k$.
-It can be seen that the distributions of the anomaly scores for the SM background and the NP signals are different.
-When $k$ takes different values, the larger $k$ is, the better the distinguishing.
-This behavior will be explained in the next subsection.
-With limited compute power, we take the value of $k$ as $50$ in this paper.